michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 The **Columns Per Row** setting controls how many sub-charts appear in each row.
 When the data contains more groups than are defined here, additional rows of sub-charts are added, wrapping to fill the available space.  *Note: If Group Col is set to something inappropriate, such as (say) the value or datetime field, Multistat can generate a ridiculous number of sub-charts - auto-scaled to fit in the available area, resulting in an unreadable mess.
 Don't panic - just choose a more meaningful grouping field, assuming your data has one.*

-The Group Name Filter field (*this is an advanced feature most users can ignore.
+The **Group Name Filter** field (*this is an advanced feature most users can ignore.
 If in doubt, make sure this is blank.
-Especially if the chart appears to be empty!).*  T
+Especially if the chart appears to be empty!).*  This field should be a regular expression string which is used to filter out non-matching group names, when needed.
+The normal usage for his is to

 A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
 In this demo case, we're grouping on the 'region' field, which takes on 5 different values (East, West, North, South and Central).

 When grouping, by default, the groups are arranged in alphabetical order.
 (See here, Central->East->North->South->West)